 Potential visibility during construction is anticipated to be minor and temporary in nature.
-Construction activities for a solar facility are site and project dependent.
-However, construction of a typical facility would normally involve the following major actions with potential visibility: building/upgrading roads; constructing laydown areas; removing some vegetation from areas of construction; transporting components and other materials and equipment related to the solar site; assembling the solar panels; constructing ancillary structures (e.g., collection substation, fences) and installing power-conducting cables (typically buried).
-Potential visual contrasts that could result from construction activities include contrasts in form, line, color, and texture resulting from road upgrading; construction and use of staging and laydown areas; vehicular, equipment, and worker presence and activity; dust; and emissions.
+Construction activities of a typical facility, and thus short-term effects, normally involve the following major actions with potential visibility: building/upgrading roads, constructing laydown areas, tree clearing activities, transporting components and other materials and equipment related to the solar site, assembling the solar array's racking system, constructing ancillary structures (e.g., collection substation, fences) and installing power-conducting cables (typically buried).
 These elements are quite typical of many major construction projects.
 Construction visual contrasts would vary in frequency and duration throughout the course of construction.
 There may be periods of intense activity followed by periods with less activity and associated visibility would vary in accordance with construction activity levels.
 Construction schedules are project dependent.
+Potential visual contrasts from construction activities include contrasts in form, line, color, and texture as well as motion, as a result of these activities.